-For years I have witnessed companies spend massive amounts of time, energy and money researching, designing and implementing DM (Document Management) and ECM (Enterprise Content Management) systems with the goal to better organize their valuable content, provide easier access to information, improve their business processes and simply better manage their document lifecycles.
-While today’s DM and ECM systems are quite sophisticated (with add-ons, we can throw SharePoint into the fray too), their ability to effectively achieve these goals is seriously hampered by their users inability to easily discover and leverage the information they need.
+For years I have witnessed companies spend massive amounts of time, resources, energy and money researching, designing and implementing DM (Document Management) and ECM (Enterprise Content Management) systems with the goal to better organize their valuable content, provide easier access to information, improve their business processes and simply better manage their document lifecycles – and as a result, their organizational processes.
+While today’s DM and ECM systems are quite sophisticated (with add-ons and customizations, and we can throw SharePoint into the fray, too), their ability to effectively achieve these goals is seriously hampered by their users’ inability to easily discover and leverage the information they need.
 This is not a fault with their DM and ECM systems; it’s more of a challenge with the content contained within.
 This is where I’d like to introduce how using the PDF file format can benefit all phases of the document lifecycle.
-In the diagram below is our interpretation of the AIIM Document Lifecycle diagram.
+In the diagram below is our interpretation of the Association for Information and Image Management (AIIM) Document Lifecycle diagram.

-Phase 2.
-Manage: This is where business process automation or collaboration typically occurs.
+This stage is where business process automation or collaboration typically occurs.
 Once content is properly captured, then it can be more easily managed.
 Good workflow tools will leverage the document metadata (applied in phase 1) to further automate a business process.
 An example might be the automatic assembly of a sales proposal.
-Building a package from multiple files and various file types can be a very tedious and manual task, but by leveraging metadata and workflows, this process can be fully automated, eliminating the risk of human error and allowing the users to focus on business tasks, not technical tasks of assembling documentation.
+Building a package from multiple files and various file types can be a very tedious and task if done manually, but by leveraging metadata and workflows, this process can be fully automated, eliminating the risk of human error and allowing the users to focus on business tasks, not technical tasks of assembling documentation.

-Phase 5: Archive: Given the out-of-this-world growth of corporate data and documents, efficient archiving has become an important requirement for many organizations and governments.
-Traditional archiving strategies have been to simply ensure that the original data is intact and retrievable over time, but one important element that has been missing, is what to do with that data or files when you want to retrieve them?
+Given the out-of-this-world growth of corporate data and documents, efficient archiving has become an important requirement for many organizations and governments.
+Traditional archiving strategies have been to simply ensure that the original data is intact and retrievable over time, but one important element that has been missing is what to do with that data or files when you want to retrieve them?
 For example, legacy file formats have been preserved, but the technology to view them has often vanished.
 Examples might be Aldus Page Maker, old versions of any application, proprietary file formats from the days of MS DOS, etc. Even current versions of MS Office have challenges faithfully displaying documents that were created in previous versions.
 Throughout the document lifecycle process above, any document deemed suitable for archive can be automatically converted to PDF/A (PDF for Archiving).
-This is a recognized archive industry standard www.pdfa.org and already adopted globally as one of the best file formats for long-term digital archiving as it is totally self-contained (all fonts and images get embedded) and you guessed it, searchable for easy future retrieval.
+This is a recognized archive industry standard defined by the ISO (19005) standard and advocated by the PDF Association and already adopted globally as one of the best file formats for long-term digital archiving as it is totally self-contained (all fonts and images get embedded) and you guessed it, made searchable, for easy future retrieval.
 Most importantly, it is the first file format specifically designed for long-term durability meaning that the way it appears today is exactly how it will appear in 50 years.